flukadocker/F4D/README.md

 # Creating your personal Fluka User ID

 In order to be able to download and use Fluka, you must register on the Fluka website [fluka.org](https://www.fluka.org/fluka.php?id=secured_intro).
 With the registration you will get your personal Fluka User ID (fuid-XXXX) and password.
-Later, you will have to provide the Fluka User ID and password doring the installation.
+Later, you will have to provide these during the installation.

 > If you already registered on the website, and have your Fluka User ID, you can skip this step.